shashikumarraja/apiTesting-mocha-boilerplate/README.md

 b.Test cases are written using mocha.js, should.js, supertest.js to perform GET, PUT, POST and DELETE requests on the fake apis.
 With every modification request, db.json gets updated.

 # Known Issue
 a.
-Running the entire suite gives ECONRESET error randomly.
+Running the entire suite gives ECONNREFUSED error randomly.
 This is not an issue with the test code but the PORT getting overwhelmed with the requests.